 Source of Governing Requirements

 The Hollings Manufacturing Extension Partnership Program is authorized by 15 USC 278k.
 Implementing regulations are set forth in 15 CFR Part 290.
 The MEP CAP and MEP MDAP are authorized by 15 USC 278k-1.
+MEAPP is authorized by 15 USC 278k-2, Expansion Awards Pilot Program.

 Availability of Other Program Information